Where to get support

 Before applying to Wolfson, make sure you read all the information on the Disability Resource Centre website.

 When you complete your UCAS form, please tick the disability disclosure box and choose the most relevant category for you.
-All candidates who tick this box should contact the Wolfson Admission Office to let us know the support, if any, that you may need in order to help us to make appropriate adjustments to our assessment, selection and interview procedures.
+All candidates who tick this box should read the letter and complete the form in the following document:

 Most applicants are also required to take a written admission assessment, either pre-interview or at interview.
 Disclosing a disability, specific learning difficulty, or health condition in your UCAS application will also help us to make appropriate adjustments to the admission assessment and interview process, if required.

 If your disability, Specific Learning Difficulty, or long-term illness has seriously disrupted or disadvantaged your education, we would also encourage you to submit an Extenuating Circumstances Form.
 This provides additional context against which we can consider a candidate's academic record or, where appropriate, interview performance.